 Gnr.
 James Smith Ryadean (1895 – 1922)

-Among the men commemorated on the Platt War Memorial, the name of James Ryadean is one of the more perplexing.
-As a surname it is not recorded at all in any of the statutory indexes of British births, marriages and deaths, and neither is there any mention of James or his family in the census returns.
-It may have been that Ryadean was a variation of a similar sounding surname, however after extensive research using various soundex options nothing has come to the fore.
+Of all the men commemorated on the Platt War Memorial, the name of James Ryadean is one of the more perplexing.
+As a surname, it is not recorded in any of the statutory indexes of British births, marriages and deaths, and neither is there any mention of James or his family in the census returns.
+It may have been that Ryadean was a variation of a similar sounding surname, however, after extensive research using various soundex options nothing has come to the fore.
 Alternatively, James may have been using a nom de plume for whatever reason, and perhaps wanted to remain anonymous.
-From his marriage certificate we have been able to ascertain that he was born about 1895 and was the son of a carpenter named Henry.
+From information provided on his marriage certificate, we have been able to ascertain that he was born about 1895 and was the son of a carpenter named Henry.

 James enlisted in Faversham, probably just before, or around the time war broke out, and joined the 1st/1st Home Counties (Kent) Heavy Battery of the Royal Garrison Artillery (RGA), who were headquartered in the town.
 The battery had been formed in 1908 as the 1st Kent Royal Garrison Artillery (Volunteers) and upon mobilisation in August 1914, to cope with the numbers of volunteers and in common with other territorial units; the battery was duplicated, forming the 1st/1st and 2nd/1st Home Counties (Kent) Heavy Batteries.

-Initially they were tasked with coastal defences at the forts along the south coast and assigned to the 44th (Home Counties) Division.
-In the autumn of 1914 the whole division was ordered to India however James’s battery did not join them and eventually left for France on 28 December 1915.
+They were initially tasked with coastal defences at the forts along the south coast and assigned to the 44th (Home Counties) Division.
+In the autumn of 1914 the whole division was ordered to India; however, James’s battery did not join them and eventually left for France on 28 December 1915.

 James must have returned to the UK during the closing months of the war as he married a local girl from Platt named Annie Matilda Brooker on 19 December in the parish church.
-At the time of the marriage James was still a serving soldier and based at Boughton under Blean near Faversham.
-Annie was resident at Askew Bridge, between Platt and Wrotham Heath.
+At the time of the marriage, James was still a serving soldier and based at Boughton under Blean near Faversham.
+Annie was resident between Platt and Wrotham Heath at Askew Bridge.